drfleming0227/Redfish-Tools/doc-generator/README.md

-# Documentation generator
+# Redfish docs generator

 Copyright 2016-2021 Distributed Management Task Force, Inc. All rights reserved.

 ## About

-The Documentation generator &mdash; `doc_generator.py` &mdash; is a Python tool that parses JSON Schema files to generate documentation in a specified format.
+The Redfish docs generator &mdash; `doc_generator.py` &mdash; is a Python tool that parses JSON Schema files to generate documentation in a specified format.
 Typically, the tool processes an entire set of JSON Schema files for a version.

-The [Documentation generator v3](CHANGES_v2_to_v3.md) introduces breaking changes in how you configure the `doc_generator.py` tool and updates the `README` file.
+The [Redfish docs generator v3](CHANGES_v2_to_v3.md) introduces breaking changes in how you configure the `doc_generator.py` tool and updates the `README` file.
 A snapshot of the *version 2* code is available as the [**doc_gen_v2** release](https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0 "https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0").

 * [Installation](#installation)
 * [Usage](#usage)